DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c07-monte-carlo-assignment.md

 - What is a range of plausible values, based on the sampling distribution you’ve generated?
-  - Between 3.1 and 3.2 is where I would say the majority of pi estimates are from a purely visual observation.
-The pi estimate we found earlier is firmly within this range.
+  - Between 3.0 and 3.2 is where I would say the majority of pi estimates are from a purely visual observation.
+The pi estimate we found earlier is firmly within this range, arroud 3.1 right in the middle.

 ### **q5** Bootstrap percentile confidence interval